 The Center is required by state laws to adopt annual budgets for the general fund.
-The budget is presented on the modified accrual basis of accounting which is consistent with generally accepted accounting principles (GAAP).
+The budget is presented on the modified accrual basis of accounting.
 The budgetary information included in the financial statements is stated as adjusted by budget transfers made during the year.
-For the year ended June 30, 2022, expenditures exceeded appropriations in four functions by approximately \$244,000.
+For the year ended June 30, 2023, expenditures exceeded appropriations in three functions by \$436,751.
 The over-expenditures were funded by additional federal grants in response to the COVID-19 pandemic.